lenchsam/lenchsam/README.md

 ## Hi there, I'm Sam 👋
 ### 🎓 About me
-I'm 21 years old, graduating from the University of Staffordshire this July in Games Design and Programming.
+I'm 21 years old graduate from The University of Staffordshire in Games Design and Programming.
 I have recently been refining my low-level programming in C++; however, I also use a lot of Unity and some Unreal too.

 Come september, I am going to take on a master's degree in Games Computing at the University of Staffordshire to further enhance my skills and continue my game development journey.